ACINQ/eclair/source/index.html.md

 `POST http://localhost:8080/usablebalances`

-# Websocket
+# WebSocket

 ## WS

-This is a simple [websocket](https://tools.ietf.org/html/rfc6455) that will output payment related events, it supports several types covering all the possible outcomes.
+This is a simple [WebSocket](https://tools.ietf.org/html/rfc6455) that will output payment related events.
+It supports several types covering all the possible outcomes.
 All monetary values are expressed in millisatoshi.

 > Payment relayed event